 You'll spend many hours in your child's room, so of course you'll want to make sure it's an enjoyable space for both of you.
 Here's how to pick the perfect furniture pieces.

 Great design starts with your floors.
-Get safety tips and fun flooring inspiration.
+Get safety tips and fun flooring inspiration for kids' rooms.

 Projects by Professionals(at Pro Galleries)